-Proposals with detailed Budget Narratives that follow the format of NOAA's Budget Narrative Guidance document (link is provided in Section IV.B.) are likely to score higher on this criterion.
+Proposals with detailed Budget Narratives that follow the format of NOAA's Budget Narrative Guidance document (link is provided in Section IV.B.
+"Content and Form of Application") are likely to score higher on this criterion.

 Cost-sharing and Leveraging Federal Funds (5 points)